All Episodes

 I like this.

-This this proof we have brilliant people in this audience.
+We have brilliant people in this audience.

 Thanks very much out there, Gene, for the call.

-Actually looked into this to find out what it would cost him personally just to put up a windmill in his backyard to power his house.
+Actually, looked into this to find out what it would cost him personally just to put up a windmill in his backyard to power his house.

-Modern Marvel's The Secrets of Boy, it is being rerun on the History Channel at 7 o'clock Eastern tomorrow night, Saturday night the 23rd.
+It is being rerun on the History Channel at 7 o'clock Eastern tomorrow night, Saturday night the 23rd.

 You've got to watch this.